 You are in default of a material obligation in the agreement.

-Government action prevents us from imposing the annual percentage rate provided for or impairs the priority of our security interest such that the value of the interest is less than 120 percent of the credit line.
+Government action prevents us from imposing the annual percentage rate provided for or impairs our security interest such that the value of the security interest is less than 120 percent of the credit line

 The maximum annual percentage rate is reached.

-The initial Agreement permits us to make changes to the terms of the Agreement at specified times or upon the occurrence specified events.
+The initial agreement permits us to make certain changes to the terms of the agreement at specified times or upon the occurrence of specified events.

-After the draw period ends, you will no longer be able to obtain credit advances and must repay the outstanding balance over a specified period of months (the "repayment period").
-During the repayment period of (repayment period), payments will be due monthly.
-Your minimum monthly payment will equal 1/(240)th the principal balance that was outstanding at the end of the draw period plus finance charges that have accrued on the outstanding balance during the billing cycle, plus any fees and amounts past due.
+After the draw period ends, you will no longer be able to obtain credit advances and must pay the outstanding balance over 240 months (the “repayment period”).
+Payments will be due monthly during the repayment period, and will be determined as described below: